MageshDmi/Codsoft--Task-2/README.md

 COMPANY NAME :Codsoft
 NAME : Mageshwaran.N
 INTERN ID :  CS25RY93339
+DOMAIN : WEB DEVELOPMENT
+DURATION: 15TH JULY 2025 TO 15TH AUGUST 2025
-DOMAIN :  Welcome to my landing page project!
+DESCRIPTION: Welcome to my landing page project!
 This task is a reflection of my ability to design sleek, engaging, and responsive single-page websites.
 It serves as an example of how I combine visual appeal with functionality to create an impactful first impression for any brand or service.

 Here, you’ll find a clean and structured layout that guides visitors smoothly through key information—whether it’s about a product, service, or campaign.
 Each element on this landing page has been crafted with attention to clarity, user flow, and responsive design principles.
 From strong call-to-actions to eye-catching visuals and intuitive navigation, this project showcases my understanding of user behavior and my focus on creating purposeful user experiences.